Indian States and Union Territory - Jammu and Kashmir

 Production of handicraft goods for the year 2010-11 stood at Rs.
 1650.30 crore.
 The production figures for the year 2009-10 were Rs.
 1000.00 crore approximately.

-Exports of handicrafts have also maintained upward trend over the years and reached to Rs.
+Exports of handicrafts have also maintained an upward trend over the years and reached Rs.
 1200.47 crore during the year 2007-08.
-However there was a decline of export sales to Rs.
+However, there was a decline of export sales to Rs.
 661.27 crores during the year 2009-10.
-In 2010-11, export of handicrafts were estimated at Rs.
+In 2010-11, export of handicrafts was estimated at Rs.
 1004.10 crore.

 Handloom